 There is no pharmaceutical cure for any autoimmune disease and managing autoimmunity can be multi-faceted.
 Generally, it’s critical to rethink what you’re eating and to eat whole, unadulterated foods (steer clear of factory-made and factory-farmed food); eat organic as often as possible; supplement wisely; address the stressors in your life; and shield yourself as much as you can from everyday chemicals, including cleaning and bodycare products.

 Jen: What foods should you avoid?

-In addition, do not eat a low-carbohydrate diet, which can contribute to brain fog, hair loss, and can inhibit your body temperature regulation.
-It can also inhibit T3 production and increase Reverse T3, which can block thyroid hormone receptors.
+In addition, a low-carbohydrate diet isn’t a good idea for those with low thyroid function.
+It can exacerbate brain fog and hair loss and can inhibit your body temperature regulation.
+It can also slow T3 production and increase Reverse T3, which can block thyroid hormone receptors.

 Jen: OK, so what should I eat?